 Getting the automated external defibrillator (AED) certification puts you in a position to provide the necessary help when it’s most needed.
 An example of this is medical emergencies like cardiac arrest.
 We all need to understand how and when to prepare and respond to emergency situations.
-The AED training classes are important in the sense that they impact the learner with the necessary first aid skills that make them useful when it comes to saving lives.
+The AED training classes and basic life support online certification courses are important in the sense that they impact the learner with the necessary first aid skills that make them useful when it comes to saving lives.

 It is important to realize that the sooner a cardiac arrest patient is attended to, the higher the chances of survival.
 A large percentage of death among patients suffering from heart attack and cardiac emergencies occur due to delayed attendance by the medical practitioner.
 Every minute that patient who needs defibrillation is made to wait, their survival chances are reduced by 10%.
 This is why the need for AED training is rendered as a necessity.
 Red Cross believes that out of 4 people, one should have the necessary skills of dealing with AED to save a life.